Exercise 2.1 - Magnetic Anisotropy

 The purpose of this work is to understand the fundamentals of magnetic anisotropy and to investigate the anisotropy of magnetic thin films by using magneto-optical Kerr microscope.

-The first version of the report must be returned to the exercise assistant electronically no later than three weeks after the model data has been received.
+The first version of the report must be returned to the exercise assistant electronically no later than three weeks after making the measurements.
 The writing time for the second revised version, in turn, is two weeks, calculated from the assistant's invitation to the feedback session.

 The reports will be returned to the assistant by email.
 The reports should be written only in English.